 - Requires good lighting

 Artificial plants have become so sophisticated that they rival real plants in appearance.
 Unlike live plants, they will not die, grow too large, or become tattered and unattractive.
 If they become dirty or covered with algae, they can easily be removed and cleaned.
+They can even be disinfected with bleach, to assure that no harmful bacteria or pests remain.
 Artificial plants have no light requirements, as opposed to live plants which often require lighting beyond what the average fish keeper has for their aquarium.

 Silk and plastic plants come in a wide range of sizes and colors, and are easily obtainable year round.
 Because they are never in an aquarium before you purchase them, they will not bring in pests or parasites from other places.
 They will not decay and foul the tank.
 Granted, they will also not contribute to the habitat in the way live plants do, but they are an excellent option - especially for the beginner.
 Artificial plants are also an ideal choice for fish that are prone to uproot or eat live plants.